qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/tasks.rst

    crashes.

-   Moreover always make sure that `context` and `feedback` live for at least as long as any `QgsTask` using them.
-Qgis will crash should a task resolve and `QgsTaskManager` fail to access the `context` or `feedback` against which the task was scheduled.
+   Moreover always make sure that `context` and `feedback` live for at least as long as the `QgsTask`s that use them.
+For QGIS will crash if, upon completion of a task, `QgsTaskManager` fails to access the `context` or `feedback` against which the task was scheduled.

 .. note::